Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: General formalism for altermagnetic electronic states: Hamiltonian, dispersions and spin polarization

-That Rashba spin-orbit coupling term, no matter how small, leads to significant changes in the spin polarizations and spin structures of the reconsidered material.
+The Rashba spin-orbit coupling term, no matter how small, leads to noticeable changes in the spin polarizations and spin structures of the reconsidered material.
 In the absence of the term, we observe complete inversion symmetry $k_x \leftrightarrow -k_x$ and $k_y \leftrightarrow -k_y$.
-Since only $k_x^2$ and $k_y^2$ terms are present in the Hamiltonian\eqref{mainHam}, each component of the spin, specifically, $z$, is concerned for each of their spin-resolved $s-$ dependent sub bands, meaning that each of these sub bands exactly corresponds to either a positive or a negative direction of the out-of-plane spin component.
-The energy subbands could be clearly classified by this spin direction, which results in the fact that each of the subbands is shown as completely spin-down (red curves) or completely spin-up (black curves) in Fig. \ref{FIG:2}.
-Apparently, we don't observe such a clear separation in Fig.\ref{FIG:3} when spin-orbit coupling is present.
+Since only $k_x^2$ and $k_y^2$ terms are present in the Hamiltonian \eqref{mainHam}, each component of the spin, specifically, $z$, is concerned for each of their spin-resolved $s-$ dependent subbands, meaning that each of these sub bands exactly corresponds to either a positive or a negative direction of the out-of-plane spin component.
+The energy subbands could be clearly classified by this spin direction, which results in the fact that each of the subbands is shown as completely spin-down (red curves) or completely spin-up (black curves) in Fig.~\ref{FIG:2}.
+Apparently, we don't observe such a clear separation in Fig.~\ref{FIG:3} when spin-orbit coupling is present.
 Now the spin is coupled to the electron momentum (known as spin-momentum locking), and we observe the different directions of the out-of-plane spin component (black and red pieces) on a single energy band.

-Importantly, the energy dispersions corresponding to all types of spin-1/2 Hamiltonians, which definitely include Eq.~\eqref{mainHam}, could be presented in a unified, general, and a very straightforward form.
-As we demonstrate in Appendix \ref{apa}, one can easily compose the expression for the energy dispersions for both irradiated and non-irradiated materials without doing any additional calculations.
+Importantly, the energy dispersions corresponding to all types of spin-1/2 Hamiltonians, which definitely include our Eq.~\eqref{mainHam}, could be presented in a unified, general, and a very straightforward form.
+As demonstrated in Appendix \ref{apa}, one can easily compose the expression for the energy dispersions for both irradiated and non-irradiated materials without doing any additional calculations.

 We'll start with the general form of spin-1/2 Hamiltonian.
 Namely, any $2 \times 2$ matrix could be presented as a linear combination of all the Pauli matrices $\vec{\Sigma}^{(2)}_i$, $i=0,x,y,z$, including a unit Matrix $\hat{\Sigma}^{(2)}_0$